 The ED is typically the site of precipitous, unplanned deliveries.
-If there is uncertainty about gestational age, infant weight, or viability, it is best to err on the side of resuscitation.
+It is difficult to identify with precision the week of gestation based exclusively on the anatomic features of the fetus.
+If there is uncertainty about gestational age, infant weight, or viability, it is best to err on the side of resuscitation and call for consultation.

 A fetus at <22 weeks of gestation and weighing <400 grams is not viable.
-At 22 weeks of gestation, survival is about 10%; at 23 weeks of gestation, survival is 35% to 40%; and at 24 weeks of gestation, survival is 60% to 65%.19 Resuscitation should be initiated on newborns who are 23 weeks of gestation or older.
-Some centers are now routinely attempting resuscitation of newborns beginning at 22 weeks of gestation.
-It is difficult to identify with precision the week of gestation at borderline viability based exclusively on anatomic features.
+At 22 weeks of gestation, survival ranges from about 10% to 50%; at 23 weeks of gestation, survival is about 35% to 60%; and at 24 weeks of gestation, survival is about 60% to 80%.
+Begin resuscitation on newborns ≥22 weeks of gestation.